icefallgames/SCICompanion/SCICompanion/Docs/source/Kernels/NewWindow.rst

 NewWindow (Kernel)
 ==================

-.. function:: NewWindow(x y width height title flags priority forecolor backcolor)
+.. function:: NewWindow(y x bottom right title flags priority forecolor backcolor)

 	Draws a new window on the screen with the specified properties and returns the structure's address.
+Note that the parameter order has x and y (and right and bottom) reversed from most API calls.

+	:param number y: Top of the window.
 	:param number x: Left side of the window.
-	:param number y: Top of the window.
-	:param number width: Width of the window.
+	:param number bottom: Bottom coordinate of the window.
-	:param number height: Height of the window.
+	:param number right: Right coordinate of the window.
 	:param number flags: Flags that specify how the window is to be drawn.
 See below.
 	:param number priority: Specifies if the window should be drawn above or below other windows.
 The higher the priority, the more visible it will be.
 With a priority of zero, it may be completely covered by other windows.
 To make sure your window is visible, you can use nwON_TOP as the priority.
 	:param number foreColor: Specifies the foreground color for the window.
 It is used for text, buttons, etc...